What will the Roaring 2020 flapper dress be? | ExBulletin

 The desire to wear oversized outfits for vaccine appointments is, I feel, only a forerunner of what is to come.
 Having spent the past year switching from “night pajamas” to “day pajamas” and vice versa, I want any opportunity now to dress up and be seen.
 But it’s not just me: History shows us that times of uproar tend to result in bold approaches to fashion, and the COVID-19 pandemic could very well usher in a whole new era of maximalism.

-The first time I wrote about the new “coronavirus” was in a February 2020 article on clothing inspired by the pandemic.
+The first time I wrote about the new ‘coronavirus’ was in a February 2020 article on pandemic-inspired clothing.
 “The history of fashion”, I began, “is also a history of illness”.
 Almost overnight, our forties reshaped our sense of style, incorporation of masks into outfits (which, citing the literature available at the time(I had been ignorantly skeptical in my original piece) to the shameless proliferation of loungewear for all occasions.
 Newspapers have breathlessly covered what’s going on and what’s going on: “Is working from home going to kill the bra forever?”
 The Wall Street Journal request.
 “The question now is whether [high heels will] never bounces back, “a shoe analyst Told The Washington Post.
 “To hell with anything that has buttons,” an analyst declaimed The Seattle Times.
 And promised a memorable New York Times Magazine title last year: “Sweatpants Forever. “

-But this could all be a short term thinking. the real interesting time for clothes starts now, because some parts of the world are beginning to emerge from the worst of the pandemic.
+But this could all be a short term thinking. the real The interesting moment for clothes is actually starting now, as parts of the world are starting to come out of the worst of the pandemic.
 “I’m skeptical that people will ever stop caring entirely about what other people wear,” Richard Thompson Ford, author of Dress codes: how the laws of fashion made history, Told New York Radio Time disdainfully of claims that loungewear is here to stay.
 As he added: “Part of the story that I describe as the birth of fashion in the book, a lot of it comes from the waves of the [bubonic] Plague.
 As the plague subsides, you’ve had this explosion of very expressive fashions.
 “He added,” another example, after the Spanish Flu ended, you get the styles of the 20s and roaring flappers, which have changed dramatically from earlier women’s clothing. “

 Other historical precedents suggest that explosions of expressiveness follow periods of minimalism as in 1947, when “Christian Dior’s post-occupation pieces were richly designed maximalist creations that devoted serious footage to full skirts,” a change marked with “American modes of war [that] emphasized simplicity and comfort, ” The Seattle Times reports.